mqharris/monkey_agility/README.md

 ![An example of image segmentation using the machine vision model](agility.gif)

 ## Monkey do:
-This component takes the output of the machine vision model and then interacts with the in game environment.
-This is achieved by moving the mouse pointer and clicking the agility obstacles.
-The goal is to interact with the environment as a human would.
-First a collection of human mouse movements was recorded.
-Then when needed a random line is selected and then scaled and rotated to be able to end on any arbitrary location on the screen, clicking the obstacle, and progressing the game.
+This component takes the output of the machine vision model and uses it to know how to interact with the in game environment.
+This is achieved by moving the mouse pointer and clicking the detected agility obstacles.
+The goal is to interact with the environment as a human would to avoid being flagged as a bot.
+This is done by using a collection of recorded human mouse movements combined with additional noise.
+When needed a mouse path is selected at random, then scaled and rotated.
+This allows the system to path the mouse to and click on obstacles at any location on the screen, progressing the game.

 ## Logic Flow: